kristofko/Siemens_technical/README.md

 # Review
 The task was to review a given code, determine what is its purpose and simplify it, if possible.
-I´ve determined that the given function was used to remove duplicated from list of items and return the list with only unique values from the given list.
+I´ve determined that the given function was used to remove duplicates from list of items and return the list with only unique values from the given list.

 # Caesar cipher